-15. IANA Considerations
+16. IANA Considerations

 When bare-tokens are used for the authentication-algorithm, pwd-hash, and validation parameters MUST be allocated by IANA.
-To acquire registered tokens, a specification for the use of such tokens MUST be available as an RFC, as outlined in [RFC5226].
+To acquire registered tokens, a specification for the use of such tokens MUST be reviewed by a designated expert, as outlined in [RFC5226].